maazinalthaf/discord-react-bot/README.md

 # discord-react-bot
-This bot adds reactions to specific words in a message sent in a channel.
+This is a discord bot that can autoreact when someone says a certain word in message

 ### Installation:-
 - clone the repository